-John R. Shafer, LCSW, Ph.D. is the Director of the Counseling Center.
-Dr. Shafer has been with Franklin College for more than thirty years.
-He holds bachelor’s, master’s, and doctorate degrees.
-Dr. Shafer sees students for a wide variety of issues.
+John R. Shafer, LCSW, is the Director of the counseling center.
+John sees students for a wide variety of issues.
 His specialties include treating depression, relationship issues and psychological first aid in emergency situations.
-Dr. Shafer is an expert using the Myers-Briggs Type Indicator personality test.
+John is an expert using the Myers-Briggs Type Indicator personality test.

-Sara M. Kinder, MSW, LSW is a Counselor in the Counseling Center.
+Sara M. Kinder, MSW, LSW is a Counselor in the counseling center.
 Sara has been with Franklin College since March 2015.
 She holds a bachelor’s degree in Applied Health Science from Indiana University (Bloomington), where she studied Human Development and Family Studies, Psychology, Sociology, and Human Sexuality.
 Sara obtained her Masters in Social Work from Indiana University (Indianapolis).
-Her specialties include anxiety, friendship and relationship issues, sexual education and concerns, sexual assault, general stress and financial stress, and depression.

-If you are experiencing suicidal or homicidal thoughts or are in any type of crisis situation (sexual assault, violence, etc.) please call 911 immediately.
+If you are experiencing suicidal or homicidal thoughts, please call 911 immediately.
 You can also call Franklin College Campus Security at 317.738.8888.
-If a Counselor is needed at that time, a campus Security Officer will contact one of the counselors to come to campus to provide support.

-To make an appointment with a counselor you can email them directly via email.
-If you do not have a counselor preference, send a single email to both counselors or if you prefer a particular counselor just email that staff member directly.
-You can also go to the Student Affairs Office on the 2nd floor of the Napolitan Student Center and ask Executive Secretary Marti Schrock to make an appointment with a counselor or call her directly at 317.738.8080.
+To make an appointment with a counselor you can email them directly via email or email counselingcenter@FranklinCollege.edu You can also go to the Campus Life office on the 2nd floor of the Napolitan Student Center and ask the Executive Secretary to make an appointment with a counselor or call directly at 317.738.8080.

-Counseling is a safe process in which you share your thoughts, feeling and behaviors with a therapist.
+Counseling is a safe process in which you share your thoughts, feeling and behaviors with a counselor.
 Counseling sessions typically last about 45 minutes in the office.
-Some clients come in for only one session and others visit us weekly for several sessions.
+Some clients come in for only one session and others visit more frequently.
 Students can talk about anything in counseling without fear of judgment or shame.
-The counselors support students through various issues such as roommate conflicts, stress, anxiety, depression, grief and more serious concerns such as mental illness.
+The counselors support students through various issues such as roommate conflicts, stress, grief, anxiety, and depression.

-The Counseling Center at Franklin College abides by the Ethical Standards of the Council for the Advancement of Standards in Higher Education.
+The counseling center at abides by the ethics of the Council for the Advancement of Standards in Higher Education.
 Confidentiality is considered an ethical priority in the counseling center.

 The counselors provide consultation to a variety of persons.
-If you are concerned about another student, you can speak with a counselor about your concerns.
-If you are a faculty or staff member, you can share your concerns with us about a student.
+If you are concerned about a student, you can speak with a counselor about your concerns.